• Core Faculty, Stone Center on Socio-Economic Inequality

 In recognition of his work on international trade and economic geography, Krugman received the John Bates Clark award of the American Economic Association in 1991, the Prince of Asturias award for social sciences in 2004, and the Nobel Memorial Prize in Economic Sciences in 2008.

 He is best known to the general public as an op-ed columnist and blogger for The New York Times.
 In 2011, his blog, "The Conscience of a Liberal," was ranked number one of The 25 Best Financial Blogs by Time Magazine.
-His blog is regularly read by his 3.6 million Twitter followers.
+He has 4.5 million Twitter followers.

 Krugman, Paul R., Kathryn M. Dominquez, and Kenneth Rogoff.
 "It's baaack: Japan's slump and the return of the liquidity trap."
 Brookings Papers on Economic Activity (1998): 137-205.